When I told people I was going to Conejo Valley in California, all of them – including those in California – asked me where it was.

 Conejo Valley is a vast region located about 1 hour northwest from Los Angeles.
 The region includes Thousand Oaks, Agoura Hills, Newbury Park, Westlake Village, Oak Park, Lake Sherwood and a portion of Calabasas.

-This guide will help you plan your next weekend getaway in Conejo Valley with some of the best restaurants, things to do and place to stay!
+This travel guide will help you on 2 day trip with some of the best things to do, restaurants and place to stay in Conejo Valley, California!
+Perfect for a weekend getaway!

 - Related: 9 Restaurants You Must Try in Torrance, California